East Bend Animal Hospital

 Choking

-Symptoms include: difficulty breathing, excessive pawing at the mouth, choking sounds when breathing or coughing, blue-tinged lips/tongue
+Symptoms include difficulty breathing, excessive pawing at the mouth, choking sounds when breathing or coughing, and blue-tinged lips/tongue.

 • Use caution – a choking pet is more likely to bite in its panic

-• If the pet can still breath, keep it calm and get it to a veterinarian
+• If the pet can still breathe, keep it calm and get it to a veterinarian

 • Look into the pet’s mouth to see if a foreign object is visible.
 If you see an object, gently try to remove it with pliers or tweezers, but be careful not to push the object further down the throat.
 Don’t spend a lot of time trying to remove it if it’s not easy to reach – don’t delay, and get your pet to a veterinarian immediately.